WatWowMap/Pogo-Data-Generator/README.md

 3. `tsc` will compile the TS into JS, then you can run `npm run generate`, which will generate a local `masterfile.json` for you to checkout

 - `tsc -w` will auto recompile the TypeScript during development
-- You can play with the input options by changing the script in `package.json` or modifying the `base.json` file.
+- You can play with the input options by changing the scripts in `package.json` or modifying the `base.json` file.
+- `npm run pokeapi`, which will generate a local `masterfile.json` and refresh the data in the `static` folder from PokeAPI
+- `npm run raw` will generate a local `masterfile.json` and with the raw data format

 The generate function accepts an object with the following properties: